chen3feng/blade-build/doc/en/build_file.md

 ## Style Suggestion ##

-* Four spaces are indented, do not use tab characters
+* Indented 4 spaces, do not use tab characters
-* Always use single quotes
+* Always use single quotes (`'`) rather than double quotes (`"`)
-* Target name is lowercase
+* Keep target names in lowercase
 * The file names in src are in alphabetical order
-* Deps writes the dependencies (:target) in this directory first, and then writes (//dir:name) in other directories, in alphabetical order.
+* Deps writes the dependencies (:target) in this directory first, and then writes (//dir:name) in other directories, in alphabetical order
+* When placing 1 parameter per line, the last parameter also ends with a comma (`,`) to reduce the number of lines affected when adding or deleting parameters
-* A line between different targets, can be annotated before
+* Put an empty line between different targets, can also put comments before it
 * An empty # after the comment #, such as # This is a comment

 ## Common Attributes ##